-POLS-COMP Senior Comprehensive Exam (cr)
+POLS-COMP

 Psychology

 General Psychology (3) (B)

 General Psychology provides an introduction to the scientific study of behavior and mental processes.
 The course introduces students to fundamental principles in neuroscience, perception, cognition, learning, memory, motivation, personality, abnormality, and social psychology.
 The surveyed principles prepare students to think and reflect critically about people.
 (PC)